-Note: The publication of general meeting.
-K ey Matters Discussed is not a substitute for the circulation of minutes of
+Note: The publication general meeting. of Ke ey Matters Discussed is not a substitute for the circulation of minutes of

 Application : Applied

-Explanation on application of the practice : The minutes of the 53 rd AGM were published on the Company's Website within 30 business days after the 53 rd AGM.
+Explanation on application of the practice : The minutes of the 54 th AGM were published on the Company's Website within 30 business days after the 54 th AGM.

 Explanation for departure :

-Large companies are rec ווו ווי red to complete the columns below.
+Large companies are required to complete the columns below.
 Non-large companies are encouraged

-to complete the columns DE NOW.
+to complete the columns below.

 Measure :

 Timeframe :